PeppyDays/learn-rust-with-tests/src/rust_fundamentals/structs_methods_and_traits.md

 # }
 ```

-The syntax for declaring methods is almost the same as functions and that's because they're so similar.
-Methods are declared inside an `impl` block, and the first argument is the receiver type `&self`.
-The `&` means that the method takes a reference to the receiver.
-The receiver type can be changed to `&mut self` or `self` depending on the context you want to pass in.
+Method declaration syntax nearly matches functions because they're so similar.
+Methods are declared inside `impl` blocks, with the first argument being the receiver type `&self`.
+The `&` means the method takes a reference to the receiver.
+The receiver type can be `&mut self` or `self` depending on the context you want.

-When your method is called on a variable of that type, you get your reference to its data via the `self` variable.
-In many other programming languages this is done implicitly and you access the receiver via this.
+When your method is called on a variable of that type, you access its data via the `self` variable.
+Many other programming languages do this implicitly, accessing the receiver via `this`.

 If you try to re-run the tests, they should now compile and give you some failing output.